SamFu1113/K3s-CodiMD/README.md

 ## K3s introduction

 **Pod**
 >	Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
 A Pod is a group of one or more containers, with shared storage/network resources, and a specification for how to run the containers.

+**Deployments**
+> 	A Deployment provides declarative updates for Pods ReplicaSets.

+	You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.
 ---------------------------------------

 ## Reference